certtools/intelmq/intelmq/bots/collectors/file/readme.md

 ## Workflow:

-The bot loops over all files in `path` and tests if their filename matches *postfix, e.g. `*.csv`.
+The bot loops over all files in `path` and tests if their file name matches *postfix, e.g. `*.csv`.
 If yes, the file will be read and inserted into the queue.